Do I need an LLC?

 Federal Income Tax Options

-For tax purposes, by default, an LLC is considered a pass-through entity.
+For tax purposes, by default, an LLC is considered a pass-through entity (see pass-through entity definition).
 The business doesn’t pay federal taxes on its profits; instead, all the profits pass through as income to the members of the LLC.
 Each member reports the profits or losses they receive on their individual tax return.
 They pay the income taxes and self-employment taxes (Social Security and Medicare) due on their portion of the LLC profits.
-This avoids the double taxation you may have heard about that’s associated with C corporations (the default form of corporation), in which profits are taxed at the business level and again at the individual shareholder level.
+This avoids the double taxation you may have heard about that’s associated with What is a C corporation? (the default form of corporation), in which profits are taxed at the business level and again at the individual shareholder level.

 Although pass-through taxation is the default way of handling LLC income taxes, there’s an alternative.
 The LLC can choose to be taxed as an S corporation.
 In that case, members may be able to reduce the amount they pay into Social Security and Medicare by splitting their earnings between salary and distribution.